 This salsa is pretty straightforward to make and only requires your chopping skills.
 I like to make the salsa ahead of time as it tastes better chilled and the flavors have more time to meld.
 If you make the Mango, Pineapple, Avocado Salsa ahead of time, then simply chop all of your ingredients and add them to a bowl EXCEPT the AVOCADO.
 When it comes time to serve, drain off any excess liquid then stir in your avocado just before serving so it doesn’t brown.

-The Mango in Pineapple, Mango, Avocado Salsa
+The Mango in Mango Salsa

 If you’ve been following me for anytime at all, you know mangos are one of my favorite foods of all time.
 They are naturally sweet and juicy making them delicious all on their own or fabulous in salads, salad dressings and stir fries.

 Not only are mangos fabulously delicious, they are a natural superfruit that contain 20 different vitamins and minerals, and are fat free, sodium free and cholesterol free.
 Thankfully this goodness can be enjoyed year-round thanks to the six varieties of mangos that have staggered growing seasons in Mexico, Peru, Ecuador, Brazil, Guatemala and Haiti.